verrazzano/docs/content/en/docs/monitoring/metrics/metrics.md

 A [Metrics Template]({{< relref "/docs/reference/api/Verrazzano/metricstemplate.md" >}}) is a custom resource created by Verrazzano to manage metrics configurations for standard Kubernetes workloads.
 Metrics templates can be placed in the workload namespace or the `verrazzano-system` namespace.
 By default, Verrazzano installs a metrics template named `standard-k8s-metrics-template` in the `verrazzano-system` namespace.
-This metrics templates handles all aforementioned workload types.
+This metrics template handles all the aforementioned workload types.
-You can create your own metrics templates to extend and alter the functionality of the metrics template if the default metrics template does not meet your requirements.
+If the default metrics template does not meet your requirements, then you can create your own metrics templates to extend and alter its functionality.

 As outlined in the [API]({{< relref "/docs/reference/api/Verrazzano/metricstemplate.md" >}}), the metrics template contains a `workloadSelector` field that specifies the resources for which the template applies.
-If you want to forgo the workload selection and manually specify a template, you can optionally add the annotation `app.verrazzano.io/metrics=<template-name>` to the namespace of the workload or the workload itself.
+If you want to forgo the workload selection and manually specify a template, you can add the annotation `app.verrazzano.io/metrics=<template-name>` to the namespace of the workload or to the workload itself.
 Additionally, you can opt out of metrics for your namespace or workload by setting the annotation `app.verrazzano.io/metrics=none`.

-The precedence of template matching is as follows:
+The template matching precedence is as follows:

-1. A workload is annotated
+1. A workload is annotated.
-   1. A template matching the annotation value is found in the workload namespace
+   1. A template matching the annotation value is found in the workload namespace.
-   2. A template matching the annotation value is found in the `verrazzano-system` namespace
+   2. A template matching the annotation value is found in the `verrazzano-system` namespace.
-   3. No template is found, an error is recorded, and metrics are not processed for this workload
+   3. No template is found, an error is recorded, and metrics are not processed for this workload.
-2. A workload namespace is annotated
+2. A workload namespace is annotated.
-   1. A template matching the annotation value is found in the workload namespace
+   1. A template matching the annotation value is found in the workload namespace.
-   2. A template matching the annotation value is found in the `verrazzano-system` namespace
+   2. A template matching the annotation value is found in the `verrazzano-system` namespace.
-   3. No template is found, an error is recorded, and metrics are not processed for this namespace
+   3. No template is found, an error is recorded, and metrics are not processed for this namespace.
-3. No annotation is present
+3. No annotation is present.
    1. A template in the workload namespace matches the workload through the `workloadSelector` field.
    2. A template in the `verrazzano-system` namespace matches the workload through the `workloadSelector` field.
-   3. No templates match the workload and metrics are not processed for this workload
+   3. No templates match the workload and metrics are not processed for this workload.

 If a workload with no annotations matches multiple templates in a namespace, there is no guaranteed precedence in template matching.
-If this is the case, it is more reliable to specify the template you require through an annotation.
+If this is the case, it is more reliable to specify the template you require by using an annotation.

 To verify that the metrics template process was successful, look for a Prometheus target with this formatting:
-`<workload-namespace>_<workload-name>_<workload-type>`
+`<workload-namespace>_<workload-name>_<workload-type>`.

 #### Prometheus overrides